Fifi Ejindu: Biography

-Fifi is the great-granddaughter of James Ekpo Bassey, an Efik monarch of the colonial era whose seat was in Cobham Town, Calabar, Nigeria.
+Offiong Ekanem Ejindu was born in Ibadan, the capital of Oyo State, in 1962.
+She is the daughter of Professor Sylvester Joseph Una, an academic and former member of the National Assembly.
+She is the great-granddaughter of King James Ekpo Bassey, an Efik monarch of the colonial era whose seat was in Cobham Town, Calabar, Nigeria.
 King Bassey, her mother's grandfather, was crowned king of Cobham Town by representatives of Queen Victoria in 1893.
-As a result of this heritage, Princess Fifi uses the title of H.H.
-The Obonganwan King James socially.
+Ejindu uses the title of "H.H.
+The Obonganwan King James" socially.
+She is married to Amechi Ejindu, who is also her business partner.